 Ankle sprains are the most commonly seen sports injuries; however, ankle sprains can happen among people of all ages and activity levels.

-The length of this treatment program may take just 2 weeks to complete for minor sprains, or up to 6 to 12 weeks for more severe sprains.
-Surgical treatment for ankle sprains is rare, however sometimes necessary for severe injuries that fail to respond to nonsurgical treatment.
+The length of this treatment program may take just two weeks to complete for minor sprains, or up to six to 12 weeks for more severe sprains.
+Surgical treatment for ankle sprains is rare; however, it is sometimes necessary for severe injuries that fail to respond to nonsurgical treatment.
 High ankle sprains (also known as syndesmotic injuries) sometimes require surgical intervention with a “tightrope” or a screw if the syndesmotic joint (joint found between the tibia and fibula) is found to be unstable.
 As with many other conditions, prevention is the best way to avoid ankle sprains.
 This includes using caution when walking or running on uneven surfaces, wearing proper footwear, and implementing a thorough warm up and stretching regimen before and after physical activity.